-- 8. Maintain and develop conveniently located transit and rideshare facilities and policies that support public transit services while leaving opportunities for private sector transit and support services to operate. - Significant Progress: Numerous companies in the South Bay's Silicon Valley provide complimentary private bus services to their campuses for their employees.
-These are colloquially known as "Google buses" as Google was one of the leaders in this field.
+8. Maintain and develop conveniently located transit and rideshare facilities and policies that support public transit services while leaving opportunities for private sector transit and support services to operate.

+Significant Progress - Numerous companies in the South Bay's Silicon Valley provide complimentary private bus services to their campuses for their employees.
+These are Page 71 of 110 colloquially known as "Google buses" as Google was one of the leaders in this field.
 These vehicles have the advantage of providing direct connections between employees' residential areas and work location thus eliminating the first mile/last mile problem.
 These highly personalized bus services are delivered at no cost to the employee and do not use public funds.
 They do usually use public facilities as gathering locations in residential areas such as park and rides or transit facilities.
-As of 2020, staff has identified one employer, Genentech, who operates an employee bus between Vacaville, Vallejo, and the South San Francisco Genentech campus which is difficult to reach by transit, necessitating multiple transfers.
+As of 2020, staff has identified one employer, Genentech, who operates an employee bus from Vacaville The South San Francisco Genentech campus is difficult to reach by transit, necessitating multiple transfers.
 The privately operated buses are more convenient and less costly for the consumer.
-The ability for private services to supplement the public services is a valuable contribution to efforts to improve mobility, reduce congestion, and reduce GHG emissions. - 9.
-Continue to build upon Solano residents' high rate of commuter carpool and vanpool participation by identifying convenient park and ride lot locations, constructing or expanding park and ride lots, and implementing an Express Lane system on major freeways.
-Significant Progress: As identified in the State of the System, Solano County residents have the highest rate of car/vanpooling in the Bay Area.
-STA and the member agencies have built a number of carpool facilities around the county, and have identified locations for additional facilities.
-These carpool facilities are typically identified in Freeway Corridor Studies.
-In addition, transit facilities also act as park-and-ride and vanpool meeting locations.
+The ability for private services to supplement the public services is a valuable contribution to efforts to improve mobility, reduce congestion, and reduce GHG emissions.